 - Muzzy Phantom 4-Blade Broadheads (3/Pack)

-Why Use Fixed Broadheads and How to choose top-rated broadhead for elk?
+Why Use Fixed Broadheads and How to choose top-rated broadhead for elk in 2019?

 With mechanical broadheads on the market that offer low wind resistant and high accuracy, why choose a fixed broadhead?
 Especially when drawing a tag for a big bull where success and failure can be determined by an errant step or gust of wind?